 Simple English definitions for legal terms

-Read a random definition: first purchaser
+Read a random definition: chief financial officer

 A civil-commitment statute is a law that allows for the confinement of someone who is mentally ill, incompetent, or addicted to drugs.
 This can also apply to individuals who are considered sexually violent predators.
 Unlike criminal incarceration, civil commitment does not have a set release date and can last for an indefinite period of time.